Maximum principles for matrix-valued regular functions of a quaternionic variable: Definitions and Preliminaries

 \begin{fact} As pointed out in Theorem $2.12$ of \cite{Gentili-Stoppato-Struppa}, if $\Omega$ is an arbitrary domain in $\mathbb{H}$, then any regular function will have a power series expansion in each $\Sigma-$ball in $\Omega$. \end{fact}

 A brief description of the results obtained are as below.
 After a brief introduction, the necessary definitions and preliminaries are brought out.
 This is followed by the section on main results, which is subdivided into four subsections for ease of reading.
-The first of these concerns maximum principles for Frobenius and operator norms of matrix-valued functions.
-Maximizing vectors and a decomposition result for matrix-valued regular functions are brought out next.
-We then discuss maximum principles involving singular values of matrix-valued functions.
-The last subsection concerns approximating a regular matrix-valued function by rational inner functions.
-We bring out a Caratheodory-Rudin type approximation result of a regular function of a quaternion variable and use it to prove that a $2 \times 2$ matrix-valued regular function of a quaternion variable can be approximated by matrix-valued rational inner functions.
+The first of these concerns maximum principles for Frobenius and operator norms of matrix-valued functions (Theorems \ref{Max - Frobenius norm case} and \ref{thm2}).
+Maximizing vectors (Definition \ref{Maximizing Vector}) and an SVD type decomposition result for matrix-valued regular functions are brought out next (Theorem \ref{decomposition-thm}).
+We then discuss maximum principles involving singular values of matrix-valued functions (Theorem \ref{maximum princ - svd}).
+Finite Blaschke products over $\mathbb{H}$ are introduced next (Definition \ref{Finite-Blaschke}).
+The last subsection concerns approximating a regular function $f: \mathbb{B} \rightarrow \overline{\mathbb{B}}$ that are continuous on $\partial \mathbb{B}$ by convex combinations of finite Blaschke products (Theorem \ref{Fisher-type Theorem}).
+We end the paper by proving that an $n \times n$ matrix-valued regular function on the quaternionic unit ball $\mathbb{B}$, where each entry satisfies the above mentioned condition can be aproximated by matrix-valued function finite Blaschke products (Theorem \ref{consequence of Fisher type thm}).
+Wherever possible, we provide examples to illustrate the results obtained.